-- 1. completion of 1-8 listed above for EMT and AEMT level admission requirements.
-(AEMT is not required for Track II.) - 2. minimum 2.0 GPA on last semester credit hours of coursework completed at a regionally accredited college. - 3. a current Alabama license as an AEMT.
-(Track I option only.) - 4. completion of BIO 111 Survey of the Human Biology (previously EMS189) or BIO 201 Anatomy and Physiology I with a minimum grade of C. - 5. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 6. application to the Paramedic Program.
+- 1. completion of 1-8 listed above for EMT and AEMT level admission requirements. - 2. minimum 2.0 GPA on last semester credit hours of coursework completed at a regionally accredited college. - a current Alabama license as an AEMT, or successfully completed AEMT from an accredited college. - if seeking a long certificate, completion of BIO 111 Survey of the Human Biology (previously EMS189) or BIO 201 Anatomy and Physiology I with a minimum grade of C. - 5. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 6. application to the Paramedic Program.